PabloGP18/Minecraft-Clone/README.md

 Just a basic Minecraft clone from a tutorial where you can move around, select a type of material and remove it.

-keyboard commands:
+For the people who are going to clone the repository and try it out for themselves keyboard commands:

 movements: